 Cholesterol is a waxy substance in your bloodstream.
 If there is too much of it in your blood, it can build up in the walls of your arteries.
-Medication can give you the extra help you need to control your cholesterol.
+Over time, this buildup can lead to coronary disease.
+Coronary disease can put you at risk for a heart attack or stroke.
+It can also put you at risk for disease of the arteries in your legs and other places in your body.
+Medicine can give you the extra help you need to control your cholesterol.

-There are different kinds of medications to help with cholesterol levels.
+Different kinds of medicines help with cholesterol levels.
 Some help lower your LDL (bad cholesterol).
 Some help raise your HDL (good cholesterol).
-And some do both.
-It may take some time to find the right medication for you.
-Taking medication will be only one part of your cholesterol control plan.
+Other medicines lower your triglyceride levels.
+And some do all three.
+It may take some time to find the right medicine for you.
+Taking medicine will be only one part of your cholesterol control plan.
 You will still need to eat right and get regular exercise.

 It is important to:

-Tell your doctor about any other medications you take.
-This includes over-the-counter medications.
+Tell your healthcare provider about any other medicines you take.
+This includes over-the-counter medicines.
 It also includes vitamins and herbs.

-Take your medication exactly as directed.
-This helps ensure that it works as it should.
+Take your medicine exactly as directed.
+This helps make sure that it works as it should.

-Order your refill before your medication runs out.
+Order your refill before your medicine runs out.

-Medications can cause side effects.
-These often occur at the start of taking a new medication.
+Medicines can cause side effects.
+These often occur at the start of taking a new medicine.
 Side effects can include headache and upset stomach.
-These should go away in a few weeks.
-Tell your health care provider about any side effects you have.
+Rarely you can have muscle aches.
+Tell your healthcare provider about any side effects you have.

-When taking your medication, let your health care provider know if you have:
+When taking your medicine, let your healthcare provider know if you have: